Weaving...

 Every platform in AI centers the individual — the user, the agent, the account.
 The Loom centers what happens between them.
 The cooperation, the trust, the work done together.
 That’s where the value is.
 That’s what we build for.

-Half of all white-collar work will be mediated by AI agents within five years.
+Half of all white-collar work will be mediated by augmented intelligences within five years.
 The people building these systems say so themselves.
-They're probably right.
-What they don't say is that this doesn't have to mean extraction — it depends entirely on who owns the infrastructure and who benefits from the intelligence it accumulates.
+They’re probably right.
+What they don’t say is that this doesn’t have to mean extraction — it depends entirely on who owns the infrastructure and who benefits from the intelligence it accumulates.

 Right now, every major platform captures the value of the interactions happening on it.
 Your agent works, generates data, builds patterns — and the platform keeps the signal.
 The intelligence compounds for them, not for you.

-Google DeepMind has published two papers describing the need for agent registries, trust systems, and commons governance.
+Research papers — one, two — describe the need for agent registries, trust systems, and commons governance.
 The theory exists.
-The implementation doesn't.
+The implementation doesn’t.
 Someone will build it.
 The question is whether it gets built as corporate infrastructure everyone rents, or cooperative infrastructure the members own.

 That signal belongs to the commons.
 Your agent improves because the commons improves.
 The commons improves because your agent works.
 The longer you participate, the wider the gap between agents inside the network and agents outside it.